History of Thalassery: Indian Nationalist Movement

 The Indian National Congress (Congress) political organization was established in 1885.
 It became the center point of the Indian Nationalist Movement.
 In 1908 a district Congress committee was formed in Thalassery.
 V K Krishna Menon, who studied in Tellicherry, was an active member of the Tellicherry branch (started in 1916) of the All Indian Home Rule Movement founded by Annie Besant.

 Mahatma Gandhi once had a conversation with locals in Thalassery railway station, along with Shaukat Ali in 1934 en route to Kozhikode to attend Khilafat gathering.
-Notable local freedom fighters include S L Prabhu, Kamala Prabhu, Mukund Maller, Dr. T V N Nair, Sardar Chandroth Kunjiraman Nair, K P Raghavan Nair, N P Damodaran, and Adv.
+Notable local freedom fighters include S L Prabhu, Kamala Prabhu, Mukund Maller, Dr. T V N Nair, T N Govindan Adiyodi, Sardar Chandroth Kunjiraman Nair, K P Raghavan Nair, N P Damodaran, and Adv.
 P Kunjiraman.